 - What are my strengths?

-- How can I show my passion for and knowledge of Design / Fashion Design?
+- How can I show my passion for and knowledge of my chosen Design field?

 Have your answers to these questions at the forefront of your mind when developing your portfolio and it'll end up 100 times better!